Stock Assault 2.0 Review – Part 2

 Source: www.stockcharts.com

-Yes, that is it….using a RSI with 5 as a setting and Full Stochastics will give you a good idea of how oversold/overbought a stock is in the short term.
-The default setting for RSI that most people use is 14 but I find that a setting of 5 is good for short term indicator (some use 3 for setting but I find that too volatile and not as good of a predictor. is RSI 5 is under 20 it’s oversold and under 10 is even better for chance that stock will move higher vs. lower.
+The indicators above RSI with 5 as a setting and Full Stochastics will give you a good idea of how oversold/overbought a stock is in the short term.
+The default setting for RSI that most people use is 14 but I find that a setting of 5 is good for short term indicator (some use 3 for setting but I find that too volatile and not as good of a predictor.

 THE REASON I POSTED THE CHART ABOVE IS THAT IT WAS ONE OF THE PICKS TO BUY FROM STOCK ASSAULT THE DAY AFTER THAT HUGE GAP DOWN(Feb 1st).
 So if you a new investor you might just buy it because it shows very oversold but if you have looked at charts for a while you would realize that the risk/reward on that chart still isn’t good when a stock knifes through all its support and moving averages on huge volume.
 Even if the stock bounced it would probably be minimal and many times a chart will go lower the next day when people enter in their sell orders at the opening next day after seeing the prior days move.